La Argentina (dancer): Main creations

-In 1925, Manuel de Falla composed the music for L’Amour Sorcier.
+In 1925, Manuel de Falla composed the music for the ballet El amor brujo.
 El Fandango de Candi was choreographed in 1927 with music by Duran.
-Argentina danced in a pink costume with cubist flounces cut into scallops, expressing feminine shrewdness, thwarted love, and tenderness.

-Also in 1927, a flamenco cuadro called "Au coeur de Seville" was performed, featuring a popular air.
+La Argentina danced in a pink costume with cubist flounces cut into scallops, expressing feminine shrewdness, thwarted love, and tenderness.
+Also in 1927, a flamenco dance called Au coeur de Seville was performed, featuring a popular air.

 Ernesto Halffter composed the music for Sonatine in 1928.
-Argentina danced in this ballet, which mixed elements of Old France and Castilla and featured a shepherdess gliding and pirouetting imperceptibly.
+La Argentina danced in this ballet, which mixed elements of Old France and Castilla and featured a shepherdess gliding and pirouetting imperceptibly.

 In 1928, Óscar Esplá composed the music for Le Contrebandier, a ballet featuring the future Empress Eugénie and the countess of Teba.

 Juerga, choreographed in 1928 by Julien Bautista, depicted scenes of popular life in Madrid around 1885, with young people from good families mingling with common folk and engaging in unrestrained jollity.

-Triana, composed by Albeniz in 1929, depicted lovers' tiffs during the Corpus Christi festival in Sevilla.
+Triana, composed by Albeniz in 1929, depicted lovers' quarrels, set during the Corpus Christi festival in Sevilla.